grdiv/some-stars/README.md

 *   [goldendict/goldendict](https://github.com/goldendict/goldendict) - A feature-rich dictionary lookup program, supporting multiple dictionary formats (StarDict/Babylon/Lingvo/Dictd) and online dictionaries, featuring perfect article rendering with the complete markup, illustrations and other content retained, and allowing you to type in words without any accents or correct case.

-*   [TheAlgorithms/C-Plus-Plus](https://github.com/TheAlgorithms/C-Plus-Plus) - Collection of various algorithms in mathematics, machine learning, computer science and physics implemented in C++ for educational purposes.

 ## Python

 *   [ChiWeiHsiao/DeepVO-pytorch](https://github.com/ChiWeiHsiao/DeepVO-pytorch) - PyTorch Implementation of DeepVO